MCJack123/ArduinoADB/README.md

 # ArduinoADB
-ADB to USB converter using an Arduino Uno (others may work as well).
+ADB to USB keyboard converter using an Arduino Uno or compatible clone.
+Clone boards must have an ATmega16U2; boards with other USB-Serial chips will not work.

 ## Connections
 The ADB connection should be set up with the 5V pin to 5V, ground to ground, data to pin 8, and a 1-10K resistor between 5V and pin 8.
 Here's a visual representation for reference: